 Families that receive, or have a member of the household that receives, Medicaid, SNAP Food stamps, SSI Disability Assistance, Section 8 housing vouchers, SSDI for the blind, or social security may also qualify for savings.
 In addition to that, many Ohio families that are able to enroll also receive low income energy bill help from HEAP or weatherization.

 In almost all cases, residents on some form of public assistance can qualify.
 So they may also be able to receive telephone bill assistance from the Lifeline program as well as support for those other utilities or entitlements.
 Other qualified benefits are Ohio Works First (TANF) as well as the National School Free Lunch Program.

-There can only be one phone covered per household, and it can be a cellular or landline.
+There can only be one phone covered (or free unit given) per household, and it can be a cell or landline.
 This will be one unit for all members of the home, regardless of how many people that is.
 In addition, the discount from Lifeline will only last for one year, and then the individual will need to reapply and also meet the income conditions that are in place at that time as well.
 So the telecommunication provider, or the state of Ohio, will continue to require proof of income, and government benefits, and other supporting documentation.

-To apply, people need to call their telephone company directly, or they can call their cellular provider.
+To apply, people need to call their telephone company directly, or they can call their wireless provider.
 The applications are processed by those companies, working in partnership with state regulators.
-Another option is for individuals to contact the Public Utilities Commission of Ohio, which can be reached at (800) 686-7826, as they regulate Lifeline and can help address any disputes.
+Another option is for individuals who want a free cell phone or assistance to pay a bill is to contact the Public Utilities Commission of Ohio, which can be reached at (800) 686-7826, as they regulate Lifeline and can help address any disputes.
 Staff are also available to answer questions of callers if and when needed.